final project: Image Quilting & High Dynamic Range

 First we tried a random quilting:

 Finally, we used a more nuanced cut to stick the bricks together.
-I did mine by color, which gave my outpit some strange residuals.
+I did mine by color, which gave my output some strange residuals.

-Directly comparing the brick, there is definetly less clunky work between each cut, that could be made even better with blending.
+Directly comparing the brick, there is definitely less clunky work between each cut, that could be made even better with blending.

-The improvement of this cut was most impressive with a more organic boundries, like the white whatever it was:
+The improvement of this cut was most impressive with a more organic boundaries, like the white whatever it was:

-I then transfered this tecture onto the face of the sketch:
+I then transferred this texture onto the face of the sketch:

 Tada!

 This was an incredibly cool assignment!
-I learned a lot about how my eyes interpret an enjoy tectures.
+I learned a lot about how my eyes interpret and enjoy textures.

 My algorithm was very similar to the one described in the paper.
 I made sure to make use of numpy vectorizations where possible to speed up computation.